petergeneric/ae/README.md

 Using this library
 ==================

-For a complete-newbie Windows tutorial of setting up *ae* and building an SDL game demo, see [here](http://worms2d.info/4/Development_setup).

-This library is not meant to be compiled as a static (.lib, .a) or shared (.dll, .so) library.
+This fork of the library is designed to be built with [dub](http://code.dlang.org/about)
-Do not attempt to do so; you will run into problems with multiple entry points, dependencies you may not need, and other problems.
-Instead, it is intended to be used as a source library, together with a build tool (e.g. [rdmd](http://dlang.org/rdmd.html)).

-The recommended way to use the library is to set it up as a git external in your project's root, as seen [here](https://github.com/CyberShadow/ForumAntiSpam).
-This will link your project with a specific commit of the library, to avoid breakage due to API changes (see below).

 Overview
 ========

 The library is split into the following packages:

- * `ae.demo` – This package contains a few demos for various parts of the library.
-Most of these are SDL demos.
+ * `ae.demo` – This package contains a few demos for the library.
  * `ae.net` – All the networking code (HTTP, NNTP, IRC) lives here.
  * `ae.sys` – Utility code which primarily interfaces with other systems (including the operating system).
- * `ae.ui` – Framework for creating 2D games and graphical applications (SDL, OpenGL).
  * `ae.utils` – Utility code which primarily manipulates data.

-Notable sub-packages:

- * `ae.utils.graphics` – Contains a templated graphical context optimized for speed, and basic support for a few image formats.

 Data
 ----